Realtyex · Wholesale Australian Property · 2026

 The Methodology · Apr 2026

-How we find
+How we find the

-the next next Oran Park.
+next next Oran Park.

-Oran Park sits at $1,308,107 today.
+Oran Park sits at $1,308,107.
 Box Hill at $1,404,313.
 Both ran +47–59% in the last five years (Cotality HVI, Mar 2026).
-These aren't lucky bets - they are the same repeatable pattern.
+These weren't lucky bets.
+They're the same repeatable pattern.
 This is the framework we use to identify a corridor before it runs.

 6